datashield/cran/web/dsBase/index.md

 * [dataFrameSubsetDS2](dataFrameSubsetDS2.html) dataFrameSubsetDS2 an assign function called by ds.dataFrameSubset
 * [densityGridDS](densityGridDS.html) Generates a density grid with or without a priori defined limits
 * [dimDS](dimDS.html) Returns the dimension of a data frame or matrix
+* [dmtC2SDS](dmtC2SDS.html) Copy a clientside data.frame, matrix or tibble (DMT) to the serverside.
+* [elsplineDS](elsplineDS.html) Basis for a piecewise linear spline with meaningful coefficients
 * [extract](extract.html) Splits character by '$' and returns the single characters
+* [extractQuantilesDS1](extractQuantilesDS1.html) Secure ranking of "V2BR" (vector to be ranked) across all sources and use of these ranks to estimate global quantiles across all studies
+* [extractQuantilesDS2](extractQuantilesDS2.html) Secure ranking of "V2BR" (vector to be ranked) across all sources and use of these ranks to estimate global quantiles across all studies
 * [getWGSRDS](getWGSRDS.html) Computes the WHO Growth Reference z-scores of anthropometric data
 * [glmDS1](glmDS1.html) glmDS1 called by ds.glm
 * [glmDS2](glmDS2.html) glmDS2 called by ds.glm